telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/excel-export.md

 For more information on this issue, refer to [this online demo](http://demos.telerik.com/aspnet-mvc/grid/excel-export).

-The example below demonstrates how to enable the Excel export functionality.
+The following example demonstrates how to enable the Excel export functionality.

 ###### Example